cms-l1-dpg/L1MenuTools/L1Ntuples/README.md

 # L1Ntuples production recipe

 The following L1Ntuples recipe presents the latest snapshot used to create L1Ntuples for L1 menu studies.
+====> **PLEASE NOTE** that the recipe is the latest one but is still under development!!

 The targeted environment is Lxplus and assumes a standard session:
 ```
 ssh -XY <username>@lxplus.cern.ch
 ```

 Follow the below instructions in the given order to produce your own set of L1Ntuples on HTCondor.

 ## 1. Environment setup
 Setup the environment according to the [official instructions](https://twiki.cern.ch/twiki/bin/view/CMSPublic/SWGuideL1TStage2Instructions#Environment_Setup_with_Integrati).